No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 - Always strive to create engaging social media content to boost engagement and get more comments.

 - Reply to every positive or neutral comment.
-Try to develop a relation with your loyal customers.
+Try to develop a relationship with your loyal customers.

 - Use humor.
 It’s a perfect ice-breaker.